Bristol City F.C.: Financial difficulties and revival (1980–2000)

-Promotion and relegation (1995–2000)

 Jordan remained at the helm for two seasons after City's relegation, but left in March 1997 after failing to get them back into Division One.
 Former Bristol Rovers manager John Ward took over, and achieved promotion in 1998 as Division Two runners-up.
 But City struggled back in Division One, and Ward stepped down in October 1998 to be succeeded by Benny Lennartsson, their first non-British manager.
 City were relegated in bottom place and Lennartsson was dismissed in favour of Gillingham's Tony Pulis, who lasted six months before leaving to take over at Portsmouth.
 During his time at Ashton Gate he was manager of perhaps the worst City side since the one that completed a hat-trick of successive relegations almost 20 years earlier.

 Coach Tony Fawthrop took over until the end of the season, when Danny Wilson was appointed.
 Wilson was arguably the most prominent manager to take charge of a City side since Denis Smith, as he had guided Barnsley to promotion to the Premier League in 1997 and Sheffield Wednesday to a 12th-place finish in 1999.

-Stuck in the third tier (2000–2005)
+21st century

-The early 2000s were a frustrating time for Bristol City.
-They were regular Division Two playoff contenders during Wilson's spell as manager.
-They just missed out on the playoffs in 2002, finishing 7th.
+In the early 2000s Bristol City were regular Division Two play-off contenders during Wilson's spell as manager.
+They just missed out on the play-offs in 2002, finishing 7th.
 The following year, Wilson almost took them to automatic promotion, finishing 3rd and winning the Football League Trophy in Cardiff in 2003.
 The taste of the play-offs was bitter though, losing to rivals Cardiff City 1–0 on aggregate in the semi-final.
-In his final year—2004—they finished in 3rd place again, and this time they reached the playoff final, but lost to Brighton & Hove Albion.
+In 2004, they finished in 3rd place again, and this time they reached the play-off final, but lost to Brighton & Hove Albion.
 He was sacked within days and replaced by veteran player Brian Tinnion.

-City just failed to make the playoffs in Tinnion's first season as manager, finishing seventh, and he stepped down in September 2005 after a poor start to the season.
-City's form had slumped despite the addition of high-profile players, including Marcus Stewart and Michael Bridges.
-Yeovil Town manager Gary Johnson was recruited as his successor.
+City just failed to make the play-offs in Tinnion's first season as manager, finishing seventh, and he stepped down in September 2005 after a poor start to the season.
+Yeovil Town manager Gary Johnson was recruited as his successor in September 2005.
+Johnson led Bristol City to a 9th-place finish.